 CW&T exists to create the things we want to see in the world.

-We concept, design, and make real the things that we want to see in the world.
-These are objects and bit of code that we were spurred to make a reality to adapt, augment, and transform our surroundings into something better than what was there before.
+We concept, design, and make real the things we want to see in the world.
+These objects and bits of code are spurred to adapt, augment, and transform our surroundings into something other than what was before.

 The results are thoughtfully made, carefully considered, and overly engineered to do what they do and do it well—often for multiple generations.
 They’re made for the individual, to patina with your own wear and tear, and become a part of your life.
 Everything is made to be the last of its kind you’ll ever need.

 We sketch, design, and prototype all our products from our Brooklyn studio.
-What we can’t do in-house, we work closely with talented manufacturers on to bring these into existence.
-Every step of the way, we’re touching, tweaking, and refining to make it the best it can be.
+What we can’t do in-house, we work closely with talented manufacturers to bring projects into existence.
+In every step along the way, we’re touching, tweaking, and refining.
 You can view our obsessive documentation alongside each of our products and follow our work in progress on instagram @charliewhiskeytango.

-It’s attention to detail and that makes a CW&T product.
-We make things how we want them in our world, and if that resonates with you, we think you'll enjoy them in yours too.
+It’s attention to detail that makes a CW&T product.
+We make things how we want them, and if that idea resonates with you, we think you'll enjoy what we do.

 Read more about our principles here.